Athermal shearing of frictionless cross-shaped particles of varying aspect ratio: Model

 \section{Model}

 The basic building block of our particles is a spherocylinder, which in 2D consists of a rectangle of length $L$ and width $D$, capped by semi-circular end caps of diameter $D$, as shown in Fig.~\ref{shapes}a.
 We define the asyphericity of the spherocylinder as $\alpha=L/D$, such that $\alpha=0$ is a pure circle.
 We refer to the line that bisects the rectangle parallel to its length as the ``spine" of the spherocylinder.
 The shortest distance from the spine to any point on the surface is always $D/2$.
 Staples are made by rigidly fixing three equal spherocylinders together as shown in Fig.~\ref{shapes}b.
 Crosses are made by fixing together two orthogonal spherocylinders with overlapping centers of mass, as in Figs.~\ref{shapes}c,d.
 For an isolated spherocylinder, as well as the three component spherocylinders of a staple, and the long arm of a cross, we use spherocylinders with fixed $\alpha=4$.
 For the short arm of the cross we use spherocylinders with different values of $L^\prime/D$, where the width $D$ is the same as for the long arm.
-We define the aspect ratio of the cross as $\beta=L^\prime/L$.
+We define the aspect ratio of the cross as $\beta=L^\prime/L$. {We will specify the degrees of freedom of a cross by its center of mass position $\mathbf{r}_i$, and the angular orientation $\theta_i$ of the spine of the long arm with respect to the shear flow direction $\mathbf{\hat x}$, as indicated in Fig.~\ref{cross-contact}a.}

 If $ia$ labels spherocylinder component $a$ of particle $i$, and $jb$ labels spherocylinder component $b$ of particle $j$, we define $r_{ia,jb}$ as the shortest distance between the spines of $ia$ and $jb$.
 Particles $i$ and $j$ will overlap if $r_{ia,jb} <D_{ij}= (D_i+D_j)/2$.
-In that case there is a harmonic repulsion between the particle with an elastic force \cite{MarschallStaples,MT1},
+In that case there is a harmonic repulsion between the particles with an elastic force on particle $i$ \cite{MarschallStaples,MT1},

 where $k_e$ is the soft-core stiffness and $\mathbf{\hat n}_{ia,jb}$ is a unit normal pointing inward to spherocylinder $ia$ at the point of contact with $jb$.
-For non-convex particles, such as the crosses, a given pair of particles $i$ and $j$ may have more than one mutual contact.
+For non-convex particles, such as the crosses, a given pair of particles $i$ and $j$ may have more than one mutual contact, {as illustrated in Fig.~\ref{cross-contact}b}.
 The total elastic force on particle $i$ is,

 where the sum is over all contacts that $i$ makes with other particles $j$.
 These elastic forces also exert a torque on particle $i$.
 The torque about the center of mass $\mathbf{r}_i$ of particle $i$ is,